 This is a new and unique opportunity to work in the voluntary sector as a registered nurse and make a real difference to people’s lives.

 A current NMC registration is required for this role.

 A full job description and person specification along with an application form are available to download from our website.

 To apply, please ensure you complete an application form, including your responses to the shortlisting criteria (in Person Specification), along with a completed Equal Opportunities Questionnaire.

-You can either fill out these forms online or download them from the right and send to: email@example.com.
-Please note we do not accept CV’s.
+You can either fill out these forms online or download them from the right and send to: firstname.lastname@example.org.
+Please note Turning Tides do not accept CV’s.

 Turning Tides requires all staff and volunteers to be committed to safeguarding and promoting the welfare of vulnerable adults.
 Successful applicants (dependent on role) are required to undertake an Enhanced Disclosure via the Disclosure and Barring Service (DBS).

-Please note that we will only contact the candidates that have been shortlisted for interview.
-If you have not heard from us within 3 weeks please assume you have been unsuccessful this time.
+Please note that Turning Tides will only contact the candidates that have been shortlisted for interview.
+If you have not heard from the organisation within 3 weeks please assume you have been unsuccessful this time.